View details on park projects that are currently under way.

 We’re working on a centrally-located community center, a place for all of Big Sky.

 As a leading not-for-profit within a growing community the Big Sky Community Organization is constantly looking at opportunities to increase parklands and open spaces while further developing public recreation amenities.

 BSCO’s goal with this new land acquisition is to ensure continued access to Beehive Basin, provide long-term stewardship of the land and that the trailhead and surrounding area is developed to meet the level of use the trailhead sees on a daily basis with consistent maintenance and upkeep.
-The BSCO plans to turn the 7.5 acres into an open space parkland and partner with the USFS on the trailhead to make significant improvements for additional parking, a pit toilet and a bear-proof trash receptacle.
+The BSCO plans to turn the 7.5 acres into an open space parkland and partner with the USFS on the trailhead to make significant improvements for additional parking, improved informational kiosk, a pit toilet and a bear-proof trash receptacle.

 Big Sky Community Park Projects

 Coming in Summer of 2019, will be the addition of a mountain bike pump track adjacent to the skate park, providing a family friendly spot for all ability levels to learn and improve their bike skills.

 Thanks to the Spanish Peaks Community Foundation we installed a fresh water line at the East end of the park for our Camp Big Sky youth to have access to a clean water spigot next to the year-round yurt.
 Additionally, we striped two more pickle ball courts and upgraded our park entrance sign.
 During the summer of 2017 another yurt was added for our Camp Big Sky program thanks to the Yellowstone Club Community Foundation and Moonlight Community Foundation.

 Kircher Discovery Park Improvements